Lexington, Missouri: Lexington businesses

-Until the 1980s Lexington was the headquarters and main distribution point for Mattingly's/Matco Stores, which was purchased by P.M.
+Until the 1980s, Lexington was the headquarters and main distribution point for Mattingly's and Matco Stores, which was purchased by P.M.
 Place Stores.
 In 2000 the Place's stores were purchased by ShopKo to be converted into Pamida stores.
 In 2004 the former Mattingly warehouse was sold by Pamida.
 In August 2004 liquidation of the former Matco #101, then a Pamida, began and the store was closed by the end of October.
 This was the end of the Mattingly store legacy in Lexington.
 Hugh Mattingly had been a mentor to Wal-Mart founder, Sam Walton.

-Lexington is a location for the Maid-Rite restaurant franchise, famous in the midwestern United States for its loose meat hamburgers and other traditional diner fare.